The University of Queensland (Bachelors, Honours, and PhD).

 The University of Oxford

-Favourite thing to do in science: To be wrong in interesting ways.
+Favourite thing to do in research: To be wrong in interesting ways.
 (And then, eventually, to find out something new about the world).

 I’m an experimental psychologist trying to figure out how humans, brains, and culture works.